tearoom1/uniform-contact-block/README.md

 # Contact Form Block Plugin for Kirby Uniform

 This plugin implements a contact form block using Martin Zurowietz' [`kirby-uniform`](https://github.com/mzur/kirby-uniform) plugin for Kirby.
+The block can be easly added to your blueprints and is fully configurable.

 ## Getting started